 About Microwave Peanut Brittle

-We all have those moments where we simply need an easy sugar fix, and there are few homemade candies out there that cover all the bases quite like microwave peanut brittle.
+We all have those moments where we’re in need of an easy sugar fix, and there are few homemade candies out there that cover all the bases quite like microwave peanut brittle.

 Is it easy to make?
 Absolutely.

 Perfect for curing a crunchy food craving?
 Truth.

 This low-hassle easily became my favorite go-to candy.
 Especially during the colder months when I always seem to have extra peanuts on hand, this brittle is so worth the 15 minutes it takes to make.

 - A large, microwave-safe bowl, and ideally one with a handle.

 - Since we’re microwaving the bowl, be sure you have oven mitts or a thick towel that won’t slip so that you can handle the hot bowl.